-We have before us this evening a well known passage of the Bible.
+We have before us this evening a well-known passage of the Bible.
 The Parable of the Good Samaritan.
-The Society is so familiar with the story there are at least half a dozen Hospitals in the US named after the Good Samaritan.
-So many sermons have been dedicated to it, searching the phrase “Sermon on the Good Samaritan” in Google returns over 481,000 results.
+Society is so familiar with the story there are at least half a dozen Hospitals in the US named after the Good Samaritan.
+So many sermons have been dedicated to it, that searching the phrase “Sermon on the Good Samaritan” in Google returns over 481,000 results.

-Besides all of you are familiar with the story you might ask why do I want to throw another sermon to the lot.
+Now all of you being familiar with the story you might ask why I want to throw another sermon to the lot.
 Three important reasons.

-- For most people it’s a story about helping someone in need.
+- For most people, it’s a story about helping someone in need.
 But it’s not.
-It’s a parable Jesus said from a perspective of eternity.
+It’s a parable Jesus said from an eternal perspective.

 - A parable is an earthly story with a heavenly meaning.
-It looses its original value when interpreted differently.
+It loses its original value when interpreted differently.

 Read Luke 10:25-37